Wisconsin waterfowl surveys

 Mississippi River Fall survey

-These numbers do not reflect the actual population of waterfowl represented on the individual pools that were surveyed.
+These numbers do not reflect the actual population of waterfowl represented in the individual pools that were surveyed.
 This data represents only a sample of the population, determined by flying individual transects.
-The purpose of sampling utilizing transects is to gauge a subset of the population, then model to extrapolate the population by species.
+The purpose of sampling utilizing transects is to gauge a subset of the population, then the model to extrapolate the population by species.

 Strip transects are flown in Mississippi River Pools 4-14, 45 m above ground and at 90 knots.
 Two observers survey each side of the plane and count all waterfowl, which includes ducks, geese and swans for a total distance of 400 meters.